Dimers and analytic torsion I: Background and overview

 In order to deal with vertex correlators, we will need to control more singular situations.
 For instance in the plane with $n$ punctures $\Sigma=\C\setminus\{z_1,\dots,z_n\}$, consider a fixed unitary character $\chi$ of $\pi_1(\Sigma)$ and the associated complex line bundle $L_{(z_j)}^\chi$ over $\Sigma$ and $\dbar$ operator.
-There the punctures induce a logarithmic divergence in the evaluation of $\det_\zeta(\dbar_L^*\dbar_L)$ and an additional principal part regularisation is needed (see \cite{Palmer_CR}).
-We will consider two types of variations: a moduli space (isomonodromic) variation (moving the punctures and keeping the character fixed) and a Jacobian variation (changing the character/complex structure of the line bundle with fixed punctures).
+(A section of this bundle may be identified with a multiplicatively multivalued function on $\Sigma$, that gets multiplied by $\chi(\ell)$ when tracked along a non-contractible loop $\ell$).
+Here the punctures induce a logarithmic divergence in the evaluation of $\det_\zeta(\dbar_L^*\dbar_L)$ and an additional principal part regularisation is needed (see \cite{Palmer_CR}).
+One may distinguish two types of variations: a moduli space (isomonodromic) variation (moving the punctures and keeping the character fixed) and a Jacobian variation (changing the character/complex structure of the line bundle with fixed punctures).

 On the discrete side, Kasteleyn (\cite{Kas_square}) has shown how to evaluate the partition function of dimer configurations on a planar graph as the determinant (in the bipartite case) of a nearest neighbour linear operator.
 This operator may be interpreted as a finite difference version of $\dbar$, which is reflected in the asymptotic expansion of its inverse (\cite{Ken_domino_conformal,Ken_isoradial,KOS}) and underpins the analysis of the scaling limit of dimers.